jupyterlab/jupyter-ai/packages/jupyter-ai-module-cookiecutter/README.md

 Follow the prompts to create a new AI module under `packages/`.

-## A simple example

-Your new extension includes a very simple example of a working AI module.
-Use this example as a guide to build your own AI module.
+To register the new AI module as part of this monorepo, add the package to the `options.python_packages` field in `.jupyter-releaser.toml`.